machine learning +

 sub_graph = sub_builder.compile()

-Nothing fancy yet.
-We built a StateGraph, added two nodes, connected them, and compiled.
-The result — sub_graph — is a runnable graph object.
-You can invoke it directly:
+So far, nothing special.
+We made a StateGraph, gave it two nodes, linked them, and compiled.
+What we get back — sub_graph — is a runnable object.
+Try it on its own:

 result = sub_graph.invoke({